Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Methodology

 Sensitivity and specificity are traditional measures of diagnostic test accuracy \citep{pepe}.
 Sensitivity is defined as the probability to obtain a positive test result from a diseased patient.
 Specificity is defined as the probability of a negative test result from a healthy patient.
+Positive and negative (diagnostic) likelihood ratios (LRs) directly relate to sensitivity and specificity,

-In a diagnostic context, $H_1$ represents the hypothesis that a patient has the disease whereas $H_0$ represents that the patient does not have the disease.
-Likelihood ratios (LRs) are commonly used to quantify the (prior to posterior) change in odds $\Odds(H_1)=\Pr(H_1)/\Pr(H_0)$ after having observed a positive or negative test result \citep{DeeksAltman2004}:
+{In a diagnostic context, $H_1$ represents the hypothesis that a patient has the disease whereas $H_0$ represents that the patient does not have the disease.} Likelihood ratios do not depend on the pre-test \soutr{odds} probability $\Pr(H_1)$ of having the disease,\soutr{(typically the prevalence)} \soutr{are commonly} but can be used to quantify the (prior to posterior) change in odds of $H_1$ \soutr{$\Odds(H_1)=\Pr(H_1)/\Pr(H_0)$} after having observed a positive or negative test result \citep{DeeksAltman2004}:

-LRs are useful because they do not depend on the pre-test odds of having the disease (typically the prevalence), which may be unknown or differ across populations.